-The Office of Service-Learning offers resources on designing, implementing, and assessing service-learning courses and community-based scholarship.
+The Center for Community & Civic Engagement offers resources on designing, implementing, and assessing community-based learning (also known as service-learning) courses and community-based scholarship.

-Learn More about service-learning as a pedagogy by watching the film
+Learn More about community-based learning as a pedagogy by watching

-The SLFLC is a professional development opportunity for educators interested in integrating service-learning pedagogy into new/existing courses or programs.
+The LC for CBL is a professional development opportunity for educators interested in integrating community-based learning (service-learning) pedagogy into new/existing courses or programs.
 The community is open to BGSU graduate students, instructors, staff, and tenure-track/tenured faculty.
-Limited space is available and new applications are accepted each summer.
+Limited space is available and new applications are accepted each year.

 Faculty Focus Series

-research, and community and civic engagement topics.
-These events are
+community-based research, and community and civic engagement topics.

-great opportunities for BGSU faculty members to network with
+These events are great opportunities for BGSU faculty members to

-colleagues and learn from other faculty members and professionals
+network with colleagues and learn from other faculty members and

 Schedule a Consultation

-We are happy to meet on an individual basis or as a small group to discuss integrating service-learning into new/existing courses or programs and/or into scholarship.
-Contact Paul Valdez at firstname.lastname@example.org to request a consultation.
+We are happy to meet on an individual basis or as a small group to discuss integrating community-based learning into new/existing courses or programs and/or into scholarship.
+Contact Paul Valdez at email@example.com to request a consultation.